J-Ramalho/industRial/docs/12_glossary.md

 icance level of the test in which the observed value of the statistic serves as the threshold.

+### Linear models

+**R-squared:** is the proportion of the variance in the dependent variable that is predictable from the independent variable(s).
+R-squared gives an indication of the quality of the model and can be calculated with the formula $R^2 = 1 - \frac{VAR(res)}{VAR(y)}$.
+In a linear least squares regression with an intercept term and a single explanator, this is also equal to the squared Pearson correlation coefficient of the dependent variable y and explanatory variable x.
+Is also called Coefficient of determination.

+**Residuals standard error:** an unbiased estimator of the magnitude of a typical residual.
+Can be calculated with the formula $RSE = \sqrt{\frac{\sum{residuals^2}}{Df}}$ where Df is the number of Degrees of freedom.
+Sometimes is also called Root Mean Squared Error.

 ## DFSS

 One way of summarising the Six Sigma framework is presented below in a step by step approach with definitions.
 Each steps consists of an analyis of the product development and production process that progressively refines the final product specifications.